trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > Default, "built-in" session cache is not optimal as it can be used by only one worker process and can cause memory fragmentation.

-  > Enabling session caching helps to reduce NGINX server CPU load.
+  > Enabling session caching with `ssl_session_cache` directive helps to reduce NGINX server CPU load.
 This also improves performance from the clients’ perspective because it eliminates the need for a new (and time-consuming) SSL handshake to be conducted each time a request is made.

-  > The TLS RFC recommends that sessions are not kept alive for more than 24 hours (it is the maximum time).
-But a while ago, I found `ssl_session_timeout` with less time (e.g. 15 minutes) for prevent abused by advertisers like Google and Facebook, I don't know, I guess it makes sense.

-  > Default, "built-in" session cache is not optimal as it can be used by only one worker process and can cause memory fragmentation.
-It is much better to use shared cache.
+What's more, it is much better to use shared cache.

   > When using `ssl_session_cache`, the performance of keep-alive connections over SSL might be enormously increased.
 10M value of this is a good starting point (1MB shared cache can hold approximately 4,000 sessions).
 With `shared` a cache shared between all worker processes (a cache with the same name can be used in several virtual servers).

+  > For TLSv1.2, the [RFC 5246 - Resuming Sessions](https://tools.ietf.org/html/rfc5246#appendix-F.1.4) recommends that sessions are not kept alive for more than 24 hours (it is the maximum time).
+Generally, TLS sessions cannot be resumed unless both the client and server agree and should force a full handshake if either party suspects that the session may have been compromised, or that certificates may have expired or been revoked.
+But a while ago, I found `ssl_session_timeout` with less time (e.g. 15 minutes) for prevent abused by advertisers like Google and Facebook, I don't know, I guess it makes sense.

+  On the other hand, [RFC 5077 - Ticket Lifetime](https://tools.ietf.org/html/rfc5077#section-5.6) says:

+  > _The ticket lifetime may be longer than the 24-hour lifetime recommended in [RFC4346](https://tools.ietf.org/html/rfc4346).
+TLS clients may be given a hint of the lifetime of the ticket.
+Since the lifetime of a ticket may be unspecified, a client has its own local policy that determines when it discards tickets._

   > Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.